brad-debauche/cs-bootcamp/README.md

 ### Elk Configuration

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - The process is consistent and repeatable